Gi60s/openapi-enforcer/docs-src/api/components/schema.md

 **Nullable Values**

-The Open API Specification v2 does not allow for nullable values in schemas, but to accommodate for that need a property `x-nullable` can be defined on any schema to allow the `null` value.
+The OpenAPI specification v2 does not allow for nullable values in schemas, but to accommodate for that need a property `x-nullable` can be defined on any schema to allow the `null` value.

 # Instance Methods